After the wort has been boiled it needs to be chilled to a yeast-friendly temperature.

 We chose not to use an immersion chiller due to the following disadvantages:

-- Inability to use a hop back: A hop back adds an extra punch of hop flavour and aroma that can't normally be achieved in the brew kettle alone.
+- Inability to use a hop back: A hop back (such as the Blichmann HopRocket) adds an extra punch of hop flavour and aroma that can't normally be achieved in the brew kettle alone.
 It is a small container that holds hops through which hot wort is passed immediately before it is cooled by the chiller, locking in the hop character.
-While mostly used in certain beer styles (most notably American Pale Ales and IPAs) we want to keep our options open.
+While mostly only used in certain beer styles (most notably American Pale Ales and IPAs) we want to keep our options open.

-- Slower: It takes longer to chill the same volume of wort from start to end.
+- Less efficient, higher water usage: It takes longer to chill the same volume of wort from start to end with most immersion chillers.
+Because of this, more water is used.

 Blichmann makes a popular plate chiller called the Therminator, but after much research we chose not to use it (or any other plate chiller for that matter) as they are more work to clean due to the tiny passages and the fact that they cannot be disassembled.
 Brewers are recommended to backflush their plate chillers and some even recommend cooking them in the oven periodically to keep them clean/sanitized.
 While a plate chiller is more efficient and uses less water, we feel a convoluted counterflow chiller such as ours offers the best compromise: Fast chilling and a simplified clean-in-place (CIP) solution.